Judicial aspects of race in the United States: Asian immigration and "Whiteness"

 Discriminatory laws were mostly enacted according to national origins, but also involved racial typologies developed by scientific racism theorists.
-While those who were racially Asian were excluded from obtaining U.S. citizenship, immigration from Asian countries was not entirely barred.
+While those who were racially Asian were excluded from obtaining US citizenship, immigration from Asian countries was not entirely barred.
 A small quota allowed for the emigration of white residents from these countries.
 These racial naturalization requirements necessitated the more concrete ideation of the category of “Asian” as distinct from white so immigrants could be rejected on the basis of race instead of national origin.
-This need was quickly supplied by a plethora of judicial rulings and pieces of legislation focused primarily on classifications based contradictorily on phenotypic features, scientific objectivism, and “common knowledge”, depending on the case.
+This need was quickly supplied by a plethora of judicial rulings and pieces of legislation focused primarily on classifications based contradictorily on phenotypic features, scientific objectivism, and "common knowledge", depending on the case.
 The two most important cases are Ozawa v.
 United States (1922) and United States v.
 Bhagat Singh Thind (1923).

 Japanese-born Takao Ozawa applied for citizenship after living in the United States for 20 years, but his application was denied because he was not considered white.
 Ozawa argued that he was physically whiter than many people considered "white" and thus should also be considered such.
 The courts rejected this, claiming that Japanese were not considered scientifically to be a part of the Caucasian race since they were not from the Caucasus region.

 The following year, Indian Bhagat Singh Thind argued that since he was both technically Caucasian and Aryan he should be considered white.
 Indian Americans were not classified as members of any race until the end of the 19th century.
 Prior to this case, Indians were sometimes granted citizenship on this premise, but Thind's citizenship was in the process of being revoked for the second time when he sued the United States.
-The Supreme Court altered its approach and said that while he may be technically Caucasian, common knowledge does not equate Caucasian with the general understanding of "white".
+The US Supreme Court altered its approach and said that while he may be technically Caucasian, common knowledge does not equate Caucasian with the general understanding of "white".
 Justice George Sutherland delivered the opinion on the unanimous ruling, stating that the "white" race must be interpreted "in accordance with the understanding of the common man from whose vocabulary they were taken".
 This ruling, which officially classified all Indians as non-white, retroactively stripped Indians of citizenship and land rights.
-The decision was intended to placate racist Asiatic Exclusion League (AEL) demands, which were growing in proportion to increasing outrage at the "Hindoo Invasion" alongside the pre-existing outrage at the "Yellow Peril".
+The decision was intended to placate racist Asiatic Exclusion League (AEL) demands, which were growing in proportion to increasing outrage at the "Hindu Invasion" alongside the pre-existing outrage at the "Yellow Peril".
 While mid-20th-century legislation has removed much of the statutory discrimination against Asians, no case has overturned this 1923 classification.
 Hence, this classification remains, and is still relevant today because many laws and quotas are race-based.